Richmond, Texas: Government

 The United States Postal Service Richmond Post Office is located at 5560 Farm to Market Road 1640.

 The city is governed by a mayor and four commissioners elected at large for two-year terms.
 The commission sets policy and the day-to-day management is done by a city manager hired by the commission.

 Hilmar G. Moore served as mayor from 1949 until his death on December 4, 2012 and was believed to be the longest-serving mayor in the United States.
 Rebecca "Becky" Haas is currently the mayor.

 Education

 Children living within the corporate city limits of Richmond are served by Lamar Consolidated Independent School District.

 Elementary schools within the Richmond city limits include Jane Long, Pink, and Smith.

 Wessendorff Middle School, Lamar Junior High School, and Lamar Consolidated High School serve students living within the Richmond city limits.
 The three schools are in Rosenberg.

-Various schools operated by LCISD and neighboring Fort Bend Independent School District bear Richmond addresses, but do not serve the city of Richmond.
+Various schools operated by LCISD and neighboring Fort Bend Independent School District bear Richmond addresses, but do not serve the city limits of Richmond.
 George Ranch High School, Foster High School, Reading Junior High School, and Briscoe Junior High in LCISD and Travis High School and Bush High School in the Fort Bend Independent School District (FBISD) bear "Richmond, Texas" addresses.

+The designated community college for LCISD is Wharton County Junior College.